 3022 Payne St.

 Teenage angst never looked as perfect as it did in "Sixteen Candles."
-The classic brick home where Molly Ringwald's character, Sam, bemoaned her 16th birthday is on a tree-lined street in suburban Chicago, and it was recently on the market for over $1.4 million.
+The classic brick home where Molly Ringwald's character, Sam, bemoaned her 16th birthday is on a tree-lined street in suburban Chicago, and it was sold last year for over $1.13 million, marked down from $1.4 million.
 The posh home of her crush, Jake Ryan, that's trashed in an on-screen house party is up the road in nearby Highland Park.

 1178 Meetinghouse Rd.